 With the term “flat wound” we mean perfectly smooth strings, able to reproduce a sound that is somehow more similar to that of a double bass.
 Most flatwound strings contain high carbon content in their core (hexagonal) with a polished stainless steel sheath on the outer tape.
 Some flatwounds have round steel cores or nickel outer sheaths.

 At sound level, the flatwounds have a deeper sound, more melodic and softer than the roundwounds.
 This timbre makes them, particularly attractive for the bass players of reggae, country, indie and Rhythm & Blues.
 They are ideal for playing jazz for their vintage tone.
 Due to its “wrap” flat tape, the flatwounds produce very little noise of fingers (squeak) when playing and are much more friendly with the frets of the bass, in addition, you could say that they are perfect for fretless bass (without frets).
-One of the main characteristics of these strings is that they have a useful life or duration much greater than that of the roundwound strings.

 As for its disadvantages, we can mention that they do not give that brightness and”aggressive” tone that many bassists look for.
 And also, they have a higher tension, which makes keeping them tuned is a more complicated task than with the roundwound strings.

 Ernie Ball Slinky

 The strings “slinky” are the best known of the firm and were born from the banjo strings that many guitarists of the time used for the sixth string to have a greater ease and speed in the execution of the songs.
 It was the era of surf music and the sixth was used for all the songs.